-The Departmental Adjudicator is responsible for the initial investigation of alleged academic offences relating to preliminary drafts of chapters or to papers submitted to a Supervisory Panel or for consideration by a Research Students' Progress Board produced by a research student in his or her own department.
-B15.
+The Departmental Adjudicator is responsible for the initial investigation of alleged academic offences relating to preliminary drafts of chapters or to papers submitted to a Supervisory Panel or for consideration by a Research Students' Progress Board produced by a research student in their own department.
+B17.

-All allegations relating to work submitted for assessment by a Supervisory Panel or Research Student's Progress Board shall be considered for formal investigation.
+All allegations relating to work submitted for assessment by a Supervisory Panel or Research Students' Progress Board shall be considered for formal investigation.
 The Departmental Adjudicator may dismiss allegations where it is deemed that the work has been submitted for formative assessment only.
-B16.
+B18.

 Where an offence is alleged by an Examiner during the examination process for a research degree, the examination must be suspended and the allegation referred to a Faculty Adjudicator.
 If plagiarism is alleged before the viva takes place, then the viva should be held over until the investigation has been completed.
 If plagiarism is identified during the viva, the Examiners should inform the candidate and suspend the viva.
 In both cases, the Examiners should prepare a written report for the Faculty Adjudicator.
 All allegations brought after the thesis has been submitted will be considered by an Academic Offences Committee.
-B17.
+B19.